 The female Brown-banded roaches will produce about 20 oothecae over their whole life.
-Also, like the other species the oothecae of these roaches has anywhere from 10 to 18 embryos.
+Like the other species, the oothecae of these roaches have anywhere from 10 to 18 embryos.
 You’ll notice these species because they have a unique upper abdomen with a yellow band running across it.

-You can get the Oriental roach nymphs in places with cool temperatures and high humidity including bathroom and kitchen plumbing, basements, and crawl spaces where you’ll find roach dirt, egg cases, and dead roaches.
-In addition, check for spider webs as they may host some of the roach nymph and eggs.
+You can get the Oriental roach nymphs in places with cool temperatures and high humidity, including bathroom and kitchen plumbing, basements, and crawl spaces where you’ll find roach dirt, egg cases, and dead roaches.
+Also, check for spider webs as they may host some of the roach nymphs and eggs.

 Any Dangers of Having Baby Roaches in your Home?

-Unlike bed bugs, roaches have wings but the roaches’ flying capability varies with species.
-American cockroaches are colored reddish-brown and 1.5 inches – 2 inches.
-In addition, these roaches can fly.
+Unlike bed bugs, roaches have wings, but the roaches’ flying capability varies with species.
+American cockroaches have colored reddish-brown and 1.5 inches – 2 inches.
+Also, these roaches can fly.

 1. Transmits Diseases

-In summary, roach nymphs will carry different diseases that they’ll also spread rapidly when no active roach extermination is undertaking.
+In summary, roach nymphs will carry different diseases that they’ll spread rapidly when no active roach extermination is undertaken.
 I would recommend that you remove any food debris, water in addition to installing roach killers like roach sprays, roach baits, and roach bombs.

 2. Allergic Reactions

-In addition, the roach nymphs will cause respiratory illnesses including asthma and allergies which may lead to sneezing and coughing.
+Besides, the roach nymphs will cause respiratory illnesses, including asthma and allergies, leading to sneezing and coughing.
 You’ll find the roach nymphs living and breeding in sewage and garbage.
 In fact, the baby roaches will carry the bacteria and viruses while transmitting it to humans and pets in your home or yard.

 The adult and baby roaches may also lead to allergic reactions since they have molted shells.
 Notably, the nymphs and shells may be dropped on many locations in your house – which may cause many allergic reactions for you and your pets.